-This section highlights activities the organizations/stakeholder groups have taken to support the implementation of the National Pathways and/or other actions related to food systems transformation as follow up to the UNFSS.
+This section highlights activities the organizations/stakeholder groups have taken to support the implementation of the National Pathways or/and other actions related to food systems transformation as follow up to the UN FSS.

 Each stakeholder brings important contributions to the food systems transformation journey.
 Moreover, each stride forward represents a diversity of emphasis, skills and aspiration and often the actions of one stakeholder have a positive impact on others.